end-of-game/vertx-voting-app/README.md

 Alternately, if you want to run it on a [Docker Swarm](https://docs.docker.com/engine/swarm/), first make sure you have a swarm.
 If you don't, run:

-Follow this guide to provision a local but complete environment [Local Docker Swarm](./SWARM.md).
+Follow this guide to provision a local but complete environment with tutorial [Local Docker Swarm](./SWARM.md).

 You can directly use the [Shell script](./swarm-init.sh)